PalisadoesFoundation/talawa-api/docs/docs/auto-docs/graphql/types/AgendaFolder/updatedAt/functions/resolveUpdatedAt.md

 ## Throws

-{TalawaGraphQLError} When user is not authenticated or unauthorized
+TalawaGraphQLError When user is not authenticated or unauthorized